 I'm a writer, editor, content marketer, and communications professional with more than 15 years of experience crafting big-picture narratives that connect business, technology, culture, and creativity.
 I've led content, digital, and communications teams and initiatives at Slack, Rippling, Wonderschool, and many clients at top technology communications agency Mission North.
 As an early member of the Content & Editorial team at Slack, I helped establish the brand as a leading B2B voice in human collaboration and the future of work.

 Before working in tech, I was a staff writer at Fast Company focused on creativity, productivity and in-depth business features, and also held senior editorial roles at Rolling Stone and Billboard.
 Prior to becoming a journalist, I was a policy researcher and speech writer for Harvard University leadership teams including the Office of the President and the Dean of the Graduate School of Education.

 I have a B.A. in politics from Princeton University, an Ed.M. from Harvard University, an M.A. in journalism from New York University, and have elite high net-debt individual status with student loan administrator Navient.
 I was published in Best Music Writing 2010, co-wrote the afterword for a collection of work from the New Yorker's first pop music critic Ellen Willis, and authored the 33 1/3 book "Freedom of Choice" about pioneering new wave band Devo.

-I live in Oakland, CA with my husband, two daughters, two cats, and a lot of trash.
+I live in Oakland, CA with my husband, two daughters, three cats, and a lot of trash.